How to Spot Clean a Mattress: 7 Expert Tips for a Fresher Bed

 How to Spot Clean a Mattress Using Baking Soda

-1. Remove all sheets and covers.
+1. Remove all bedding

-2. Sprinkle baking soda generously across the surface.
+2. Sprinkle baking soda over the mattress

-5. Vacuum thoroughly to remove all the powder.
+5. Vacuum thoroughly

 Why Baking Soda Helps Spot Clean a Mattress

-• Moisture reducer: Helps prevent mold and mildew.
+• Moisture reducer: Helps prevent mold

-• Eco-friendly: No chemicals needed.
+• Eco-friendly: No toxins or chemicals

 How to Spot Clean a Mattress by Airing It Out